 COM 609 Internship I and COM 610 Internship II may be taken by qualified students.
-Each internship requires a minimum of 120 hours of work at a mass media-related organization.
-The main objective of the internship is to provide the student with direct experience in the operation of a newspaper, magazine, radio station, television station, public relations/advertising office, or other approved media-related organization.
+Each internship requires a minimum of 120 hours of work performing strategic communication tasks and related responsibilities.
+The main objective of the internship is to provide the student with direct experience in public relations/strategic communication, or other approved related profession.

 A variety of professional organizations supplement instruction.
-There are active chapters of the National Broadcasting Society (NBS), the Public Relations Student Society of America (PRSSA), and the Society of Professional Journalists (SPJ).
+There are active chapter of the Public Relations Student Society of America (PRSSA).
 The department and many of its faculty belong to the Association for Education in Journalism and Mass Communications (AEJMC), the Broadcast Education Association (BEA), the Public Relations Society of America (PRSA), the Society of Professional Journalists (SPJ), the Pennsylvania Association of Broadcasters, and Pennsylvania Journalism Educators.